OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 <img src='http://i60.tinypic.com/344z15j.png'>

-Go ahead and fill it out, making sure to take note of the namespace you choose, I will be using this ultrahook to send information from my OnePage CRM account to my web application, so I will call the namespace 'onepage', just to keep things clear and simple.
+Go ahead and fill it out, making sure to take note of the namespace you choose, I will be using this ultrahook to send information from my OnePage CRM account to my web application, so I will call the namespace `onepage`, just to keep things clear and simple.

 Hit the Sign me up! button and you will now be presented with an API key.
 Make note of this too, although ultrahook will also send you a friendly email with your API key just so you wont forget.
 What a great bunch of lads!

-Next open up your terminal and enter the following command, replacing YourAPIKeyHere with the API key you got from the previous step
+Next open up your terminal and enter the following command, replacing `YourAPIKeyHere` with the API key you got from the previous step

     echo "api_key: YOURapiKEYhere" > ~/.ultrahook

 The API key is now saved in your system and you wont have to worry about it again while still enjoying all the security it offers.
-In the terminal navigate to the directory of your rails application and install the ultrahook gem
+In the terminal navigate to the directory of your rails application and install the ultrahook gem.

      gem install ultrahook